-Not just for kids and not just for hunters, Missouri's bowhunter-education program is for everyone who enjoys the outdoors and has an interest in conservation.
+Missouri's bowhunter-education program is for people of all ages and skill levels who enjoy the outdoors and have an interest in conservation.
 The course can be an excellent refresher for veteran bowhunters.

 Who Should Take the Course?

 Anyone with an interest in archery and/or hunting.
-Students as young as 11 years may take the course.
+Kids as young as 11 years old may take the course.

 What Does the Course Cover?

-You will receive a minimum of eight hours of classroom training, plus additional time for testing, outdoor demonstrations and other classroom discussion usually taught in two sessions.
+You will receive a minimum of eight hours of classroom training (plus additional time for testing), outdoor demonstrations, and other classroom discussions usually taught in two sessions.
 Topics covered include the following:

 - Modern bowhunting history and development

 - How archery equipment works, bowhunting, and tree stand safety

 - Wildlife identification, game care, survival, and first aid skills

 - Shot placement, game recovery, trailing, and field dressing